Transport and Equilibrium in Non-Conservative Systems: The Approximate Functional

-(B) $N_t = e^{\Psi_t}$ is the unique solution to the continuous time equation as given by Eq.(\ref{GCD}) which is $\mathscr C^\infty$ for positive times and $N_t \rightarrow N_0$ strongly in $\mathcal D_0$ as $t \rightarrow 0$. \end{thm}
+(B) $N_t = e^{\Psi_t}$ is the unique solution to the continuous time equation as given by Eq.~\eqref{GCD} which is $\mathscr C^\infty$ for positive times and $N_t \rightarrow N_0$ strongly in $\mathcal D_0$ as $t \rightarrow 0$. \end{thm}

-\begin{proof} Item (A) will be established in Appendix A after the proof of Proposition \ref{TEE} and Item (B) will be addressed briefly at the end of the proof.
-Let us now establish the main convergence result.
+\begin{proof} Item (A) will be established in Appendix A after the proof of Proposition \ref{TEE} and item (B) will be addressed briefly at the end of the proof.
+Let us now address the main convergence result.
 We will first establish that if $N_t$ is a weak limit of $N_t^{[h]}$ as $h$ tends to zero, then $N_t$ is a weak solution to Eq.\eqref{GCD}.
 (It is clear, e.g., from the discussion before the statement of this theorem that one can always extract a weak limit.)